klm-lab/store/README.md

 ## Interceptors

-Interceptors are the guardians of your store.
-You can delegate all your control to them and keep your store clean.<br>
+Interceptors are firstly designed to keep sensitive data of your store safe unless you decided otherwise.<br>
-With them, you can :
+But you can also delegate some control them and keep your store clean.
+It is up to you With them, you can :

 * Allow an action (update or deletion)